HumanSignal/label-studio/docs/source/guide/storage.md

     - In the **Secret Access Key** field, specify the secret key for your AWS account.
     - In the **Session Token** field, specify a session token for your AWS account.
     - Enable **Treat every bucket object as a source file** if your bucket contains BLOB storage files such as JPG, MP3, or similar file types.
 This setting creates a URL for each bucket object to use for labeling.
 Leave this option disabled if you have multiple JSON files in the bucket with one task per JSON file.
-    - Choose whether to disable **Use pre-signed URLs** and adjust the counter.
+    - Choose whether to disable **Use pre-signed URLs**.
+For example, if you host Label Studio in the same AWS network as your storage buckets, you can disable presigned URLs and have direct access to the storage using `s3://` links.
+    - Adjust the counter for how many minutes the pre-signed URLs are valid.
 8. Click **Add Storage**.
 9. Repeat these steps for **Target Storage** to sync completed data annotations to a bucket.